ermouth/couchbox/README.md

 Couchbox extends CouchDB query server with backstage \_changes feed hooks and configurable REST API.
 Both [hooks](#hooks) and [REST API](#rest-api) are functions in design docs.
-Unlike native query server functions, couchbox parts are async and have per-ddoc configuarble access to DB and outside world.
+Unlike native query server functions, couchbox parts are async and have per-ddoc configurable access to DB and outside world via aux methods.

 Couchbox is multi-worker and employs native CouchDB config.
 Once run, Couchbox tracks changes in both CouchDB config and ddocs and seamlessly restarts appropriate workers.